DBA 3 Candidates

 Sweden is a Certified Management Accountant (CMA) and an active member of the Institute of Management Accountants.
 He holds a bachelor’s degree in management from the University of Zimbabwe, a graduate diploma in marketing from the Institute of Marketing Management in South Africa, and a master’s degree in Accounting and Information Systems from Middle Tennessee State University.

 Sweden, his wife and two daughters live in Nashville, Tennessee.

 Matt loves to teach.
-He is currently a Resource Professor for Jacksonville University and an Adjunct Professor for Johnson University in Kissimmee, FL.
-He teaches adults in his local church, has served as the governance chair for Family Foundations, Technology Advisor for IBM/Genelco, and is active in several other local non-profits.
+He is currently a Resource Professor for Jacksonville University (traditional) and an Adjunct Professor (online) for Christian Brothers University in Memphis, TN.
+He teaches adults in his local church, has served as the governance chair for Family Foundations, Technology Adviser for IBM/Genelco, and is active in several other local non-profits.

 In August 2016, she will begin her doctoral studies at Jacksonville University (Jacksonville, FL) in pursuit of a Doctorate in Business Administration.
 After a replacement is found for the VP for Business Affairs, DeAnna will transition to the role of full-time Instructor of Accounting at UM and will also serve the President as the Senior Advisor for Budget and Finance.
 After obtaining the DBA, she intends to become a tenure-track faculty member at an AACSB accredited institution.
 DeAnna and her husband, Chris, live in Calera, Alabama with their son, Aidan who 6 years old.